DrugLib.com — Drug Information Portal

 OVERDOSAGE

-Single oral dose of metronidazole, up to 15 g, have been reported in suicide attempts and accidental overdoses.
-Symptoms reported included nausea, vomiting and ataxia.
+Single oral doses of metronidazole, up to 15 g, have been reported in suicide attempts and accidental overdoses.
+Symptoms reported include nausea, vomiting, and ataxia.

 Oral metronidazole has been studied as a radiation sensitizer in the treatment of malignant tumors.
 Neurotoxic effects, including seizures and peripheral neuropathy, have been reported after 5 to 7 days of doses of 6 to 10.4 g every other day.

-Treatment: There is no specific antidote for overdose; therefore, management of the patient should consist of symptomatic and supportive therapy.
+There is no specific antidote for metronidazole overdose; therefore, management of the patient should consist of symptomatic and supportive therapy.

 CONTRAINDICATIONS